mrapp-ke/MLRL-Boomer/doc/index.rst

 Gradient-based label binning (GBLB), which is an extension to the original algorithm, was proposed in the following paper.
 A preprint version is available on `arxiv.org <https://arxiv.org/pdf/2106.11690.pdf>`__.

 *Rapp M., Loza Mencía E., Fürnkranz J., Hüllermeier E. (2021) Gradient-based Label Binning in Multi-label Classification.
 In: Machine Learning and Knowledge Discovery in Databases.
-ECML PKDD 2021.*
+ECML PKDD 2021.
+Lecture Notes in Computer Science, vol 12977.
+Springer, Cham*

 If you use the algorithm in a scientific publication, we would appreciate citations to the mentioned papers.